weDevsOfficial/wepos/lib/appsero/readme.md

 appsero_init_tracker_appsero_test();
 ```

+Make sure you call this function directly, never use any action hook to call this function.

 > For plugins example code that needs to be used on your main plugin file.
 > For themes example code that needs to be used on your themes `functions.php` file.